Last Updated: July 1, 2020

 - At the beginning of 2019 Google, Tinder, and Pandora are the leading non-gaming app publishers in terms of revenue.

-- Netflix fell to second place this year.
+- Netflix fell to second place last year.
 Another who lost its place in the year’s race is HBO Now, which enjoyed a high ranking in 2018 thanks to “Game of Thrones”.
+Still, those are only two of the best streaming services on the market, but many more are “fighting” to become #1.

 Paid apps are expected to go down in the next years, giving way to the in-app advertising revenue model.
 Another app revenue trend for the future is – а subscription model for non-game apps and in-app purchases for game apps.